10.2 - Test a Single Proportion

 Example Section

 The baseline prevalence of smoking in a particular community is 30%.
 A clean indoor air policy goes into effect.
-What is the sample size required to detect a decrease in smoking prevalence of at least 2 percentage points, with an alpha of 0.05 and a power of 90%?
+What is the sample size required to detect a decrease in smoking prevalence of at least 2 percentage points, with a one-sided alpha of 0.05 and a power of 90%?

 Formula Section